Hugh ClarkeIntegrative psychotherapist

 I have trained in a variety of therapeutic approaches, including: Integrative, Adlerian, Person Centred, Sensorimotor, Cognitive Behavioural, Gestalt and Transactional Analysis.
 Our exploration will take place mainly through talking, and it will sometimes be helpful to draw upon other things such as: literature, art, drama, play, body awareness, mindfulness and yoga.
 Our meetings will involve being curious and open, bringing humour and seriousness, with opportunities to try things out and experiment in a safe environment.
 I believe in the value of what is sometimes called “psychological education”.
 As a result, I will encourage you to explore ideas about human development and, as we work, I will share my thinking and theories with you.
 Above all, we will work at your pace and in a way which suits you and helps you to resolve your difficulties.

-I have worked in many settings including: private practice, employee assistance programmes, University, Further Education and Secondary Schools.
+I have worked in many settings including: private practice, Employee Assistance Programmes (EAPs), University, Further Education and Secondary Schools.
 I have also spent six years working in an therapeutic centre, with young people who experienced severe emotional and behavioural difficulties.
 My experience of working in several large organisations and as a service manager, gives me an understanding of the issues associated with the work place and within teams.
 I have extensive experience of working with clients of various ages and from many backgrounds and cultures.
 I have worked with many issues, including the following: